 - It is a safe and effective treatment for areas that could not be previously treated with radiation therapy hence providing a new option for these patients.

 - Unlike radio-surgery systems, the dose can be spread over multiple visits, particularly helpful in avoiding damage to critical brain tissues and nerves when treating brain tumours.

-CyberKnife is one of the most advanced and effective stereotactic radio-surgery technologies, which is a method of controlling or destroying tumours by aiming beams of radiation at them from multiple directions.
+CyberKnife is one of the most advanced and effective stereotactic radio-surgery technologies.
+It is a method of controlling or destroying tumours by aiming beams of radiation at them from multiple directions.
 Multiple x-ray cameras and powerful software pinpoint the exact location of the tumour.
-A robotic arm points a liner accelerator directly at the timor from from than 1400 different angles, aiming high powered radiation beams at it.
+A robotic arm points a liner accelerator directly at the tumour from more than 1400 different angles, aiming high powered radiation beams at it.